Dee66/Dee66/README.md

 I build deterministic, offline developer tooling for AI and cloud systems.

 I do this because I have repeatedly seen capable teams make the **wrong first change** in unfamiliar systems.
-Not due to incompetence but due to false confidence created by shallow analysis tools.
+Not due to incompetence but due to false confidence produced by shallow analysis tools.

-My work focuses on **decision safety**: helping engineers understand what is safe to change, what is risky, and when judgment, not action, is required.
+My work focuses on **decision safety**: helping engineers understand what is safe to change, what is risky, and when judgment - not action - is required.

 ---

 ## Foundational Principles (Engineering Invariants)

-> My tooling optimizes for **trust over speed**.
+My tooling optimizes for **trust over speed**.

-> Outputs must be **deterministic, auditable, and grounded only in observable evidence**.
+- Outputs must be **deterministic, auditable, and grounded only in observable evidence**
-> I avoid speculative inference and prefer **explicitly bounded conclusions**.
+- I avoid speculative inference and prefer **explicitly bounded conclusions**
-> If a conclusion cannot be supported safely, **silence is a valid outcome**.
+- If a conclusion cannot be supported safely, **silence is a valid outcome**

 These constraints are intentional.
 They prevent tools from projecting authority they have not earned.

 ---

-## What I work on
+## What I Work On

 I design and build tools that: